-- Completion of 27 hours of coursework for the Clinical Mental Health, Rehabilitation, and School Counseling programs, and completion of 36 hours of coursework for the Couple and Family Counseling program. - Completion of all core courses, including COUN 401 (for Clinical Mental Health, Couple and Family, and School) or COUN 433 (for Rehabilitation), 402, 403, 404, 405, 406, 408, 409, and 430. - o In addition to the courses above, students in Couple and Family Counseling must also complete 415, 420, and 421.
+- Completion of 27 hours of coursework for the Clinical Mental Health and School Counseling programs, completion of 39 hours of coursework for the Couple and Family and Rehabilitation Counseling programs, completion of all core courses COUN 401, 402, 403, 404, 405, 406, 408, 409, and 430. - o In addition to the courses above, students in Rehabilitation Counseling must also complete 433, 434, 435, and 436. - o In addition to the courses above, students in Couple and Family Counseling must also complete 415, 420, and 421, and 431.

-School Counseling #181 Content Test
+School Counseling #235 Content Test

-Students in the School Counseling program must pass the state #181 School Counselor test prior to completing Internship II.
-School Counseling students must also apply online to the Illinois State Board of Education (ISBE) for the Professional Educator

-License (PEL) with a School Counselor Endorsement after graduation, typically in May.
+Students in the School Counseling program must pass the state #235 School Counselor Content exam prior to completing Internship II.
+School Counseling students must also apply online to the Illinois State Board of Education (ISBE) for the Professional Educator License (PEL) with a School Counselor Endorsement after graduation, typically in May.
 Instructions for completing application towards the School Counselor Endorsement will be given in Internship II.